Joolz Aer+ Stroller Review – Is It Better than Competitors?

 A few major cons are that it might not always fit in the overhead as it’s bigger than Babyzen Yoyo.
 I was let on the plane with it 3 times and luckily the bins were big enough, but I know that on a previous flight, it wouldn’t have fit and as it’s about 2 inches over the limit you might have to gate check it sometimes.

 The other three times I was told it was too big (American Airlines & British Airways & Emirates sitting closer to the front of the plane when overhead bins are indeed smaller).
-Emirates made a fuss about it making me wake up the baby so they can measure it (it happened every flight) saying that “it’s not Yoyo so they don’t know for sure”.
-Basically, even though it’s a well-known stroller now it’s still a novelty and might cause issues with airlines.
+Emirates made a fuss about it, making me wake up the baby so they can measure it (it happened with every flight we had with them), saying that “it’s not Yoyo so they don’t know for sure”.
+Basically, even though it’s a well-known stroller now, it’s still a novelty and might cause issues with airlines.

-Keep in mind that just because someone says “I took this stroller on board and it fit” isn’t an indication that a stroller will fit in the overhead for you.
-Different airlines have different size restrictions so if your stroller exceeds them the crew has the right to say no or might let it slide (but then it’s also not guaranteed that the stroller will actually fit in the bin).
+Keep in mind that just because someone says “I took this stroller on board and it fits” isn’t an indication that a stroller will fit in the overhead for you.
+Different airlines have different size restrictions, so if your stroller exceeds them, the crew has the right to say no or might let it slide (but then it’s also not guaranteed that the stroller will actually fit in the bin).
 Better get the smaller fold and be safe than sorry and stressed later!

 Storage Spaces